How did language evolve?

 Unfortunately, we don’t know for sure when language was first used.
 Estimates vary wildly from the time of Homo habilis 2,000,000 years ago, to the time of Cro-Magnon man around 30,000 years ago.
 For obvious reasons, it’s very hard to know for sure when human beings (or earlier forms of our species) first started talking to one another – unlike dating the first time writing was used.
 There is some sort of consensus, however, that spoken communication was definitely being employed approximately 50,000 years ago at about the point when humans began to disperse from Africa, and move to other regions around the globe.

-Since then, different forms of language began to evolve, and today there are around 7000 different languages being spoken by the 6 million or so of the world’s population.
+Since then, different forms of language began to evolve, and today there are around 7000 different languages being spoken by the 6 billion or so of the world’s population.
 Many of these can be grouped together into a language family, based on similarities in such elements as vocabulary, grammar, and pronunciation.
 Examples of language families are the Indo European languages, spoken by around 3 billion people (including English, Spanish, Hindi, and Urdu), the Afroasiatic languages, spoken by about 350 million people (including Arabic and Hebrew), and the Sino-Tibetan languages, spoken by around 1.5 billion people (including Cantonese, and Burmese).
 There is a great deal of debate over the taxonomy of language, and what should be the basis for organizing languages into different families.
 To give some idea of the complexity of the issue, the following diagram shows the ‘family tree’ of the Indo-European family tracing all the languages back to a common ancestor.
 Click on the image if you want a clearer view of this complex diagram.

 So where does this leave us?
 Clearly, the origins and evolution of language are an extremely complex issue.
 But we are not yet addressing the real questions about the history of language, which may give us an insight into the role it performs.